storybookjs/ember/docs/writing-stories/play-function.md

 When Storybook loads the story and the function executes, it interacts with the component and triggers the button click, similar to what a user would do.

 Asides from click events, you can also script additional events with the `play` function.
-For example, if your component includes a dropdown with various options, you can write the following story and test each scenario:
+For example, if your component includes a select with various options, you can write the following story and test each scenario:

 <!-- prettier-ignore-start -->